bigsea-ufcg/bigsea-controller/docs/plugins/metric_source/monasca-metric-source.md

 # Metric Source plugin - "monasca"
 This plugin uses the monasca client library to get metrics from an available monasca deployment.

 ## Configuration

-The "monasca" plugin requires the following parameters in "scaler.cfg"
+The "monasca" plugin requires the following parameters in "controller.cfg"

 * **monasca_endpoint**: The endpoint for the Monasca's service.
 * **username**: The username with permissions to publish and get metrics from monasca.
 * **password**: The above-mentioned user's password.
 * **project_name**: The above-mentioned user's keystone project.
 * **auth_url**: The keystone authentication endpoint.
 * **api_version**: Monasca API version.

 ## Example